ionic-team/ionic-docs/docs/theming/high-contrast-mode.md

 ## Overview

-The [Ionic colors](./colors) in the high contrast theme have been updated to meet [Level AAA color contrast](https://www.w3.org/WAI/WCAG21/Understanding/contrast-enhanced.html) as defined by the Web Content Accessibility Guidelines (WCAG) when used with the appropriate contrast color.
+The default theme in Ionic provides [Ionic colors](./colors) that meet [Level AA color contrast](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) as defined by Web Content Accessibility Guidelines (WCAG) when used with the appropriate contrast color.
+The [Ionic colors](./colors) in the high contrast theme have been updated to meet [Level AAA color contrast](https://www.w3.org/WAI/WCAG21/Understanding/contrast-enhanced.html) when used with the appropriate contrast color.
 The theme also seeks to improve the contrast of UI components such as the border on an Item.
 However, Ionic's high contrast theme prioritizes text.
 This means that if increasing the contrast of a UI component against the page background would significantly reduce the contrast of the component's text against the component's background, the UI component contrast will not be modified.

 ## Enabling High Contrast Theme